Toyota RAV4 EV: First generation (1997)

 Beyond the unusual power train (batteries, controller and motor), the remaining systems in the RAV4 EV are comparable to the gasoline-powered RAV4.
 The power brakes, power steering, tire wear and suspension components are similar except that they use electric power sources.
 The power brakes use an electric pump to provide vacuum instead of deriving vacuum from the engine manifold.
 The power steering use an electric motor instead of mechanical energy delivered by fan belts.
-The passenger compartment is heated and cooled electrically using a heat pump (the first fleet application of a heat pump in a road vehicle) with supplemental electrical resistance heating as backup.
+The passenger compartment is heated and cooled electrically using a heat pump (the first fleet application of a heat pump in a road vehicle).

 Performance

 The RAV4 EV production has a governed top speed of 85 mph, a tested 0 to 60 mph time of around 18 seconds (depending on state-of-charge on the batteries).
 Its EPA rated driving range is 95 mi with an EPA combined fuel economy rating of 43 kW·h/100 mi (equivalent to 78 MPGe).
 Actual fuel economy and range depends on the same factors as a traditional gasoline-powered vehicle including rolling resistance and average speed (aerodynamic drag).

 The RAV4 EV battery pack uses 24 12-volt, 95Ah NiMH batteries capable of storing 27 kWh of energy.